MedYassineWerdani/Predicting-Student-Depression/README.md

 - Research on correlations between academic factors and depression
 - Individual students for self-assessment

+### Live Application:

+**Visit our live application**: [Predicting Student Depression App](https://predicting-student-depression.streamlit.app/)

+Our site is fully autonomous with an automated workflow from development to production, allowing us to focus on improving the models and user experience rather than managing deployment infrastructure.

 ## Data Understanding

 ### Data Source